SvShaki/the-All-Ontario-Great-Lakes/README.md

 Abstract: Introduction to methodology and dataset and outlining goals of study

-Literature Review: Review of existing literature in this and closesly-related areas of study
+Literature Review, Data Description and Approach: Review of existing literature in this and closesly-related areas of study, data description and approach

 Data Processing: Open-source dataset is transformed and made fit for model intake